About Us

 The UAPPC seeks to build the skills of a broad range of health care providers – doctors, nurses, pharmacists, social workers and nutritionists – to care for these children and their families in a coordinated, interdisciplinary manner.
 The Center’s faculty provides academic and clinical training to advanced degree health sciences students, in-service education to medical professionals throughout Region IX, and skill-building support to parents of children with special health care needs

-All MCHB training programs aim to promote comprehensive, coordinated, family centered, and culturally sensitive systems of health care that serve the diverse needs of all families within their communities.
+All MCHB training programs aim to promote comprehensive, coordinated, family centered, and serve the needs of all families within their communities.

-We recognize the value and richness added to our traineeship and patient care when our team and trainees are individuals from diverse backgrounds and life experiences.
-We support diverse and underrepresented trainees and faculty, and continually strive to increase our cultural literacy and skills to address health disparities in underserved communities.
+We recognize the value and richness added to our traineeship and patient care when our team and trainees are individuals with various life experiences.

 We work diligently to create an environment in which our faculty, trainees, and patients feel safe, empowered, and supported to reach their full potential.